Last updated: July 2026

 - Replaces the traditional FHOG (ACT has no FHOG)

-- Must live in the property as your principal residence for at least 1 year
+- Must live in the property as your principal residence for at least 1 year, starting within 1 year of settlement

 ACT Standard Stamp Duty Rates